linroger/Wealth-of-Nations/Financial Engineering/Valuation of Credit Default Swaps.md

 The protection leg is the contingent payment of. $(100\%\mathrm{~-~R~})$ on the face value of the protection made following the credit event.
 R is the expected recovery rate -- to be precise, it is the expected price of the CTD obligation into the protection at the time of a credit event.
 There may be a delay of up to 72 calendar days between notification of the credit event and settlement of the protection leg payment, but we typically assume that this payment is made immediately.

 In pricing the protection leg, it is important to take into account the timing of the credit event because this can have a significant effect on the present value of the protection leg - especially for longer maturity default swaps.
-Within the hazard rate approach we can solve this timing problem by conditioning on each small time interval $\displaystyle\left[\mathbf{s},\mathbf{s}^{+}\mathbf{ds}\right]$ between time ty and time $\mathrm{\Deltat_{N}}$ at which the credit event can occur.
+Within the hazard rate approach we can solve this timing problem by conditioning on each small time interval $\displaystyle\left[\mathbf{s},\mathbf{s}^{+}\mathbf{ds}\right]$ between time ty and time $\mathrm{\Delta t_{N}}$ at which the credit event can occur.
 The steps are described below.

 1. Calculate the probability of surviving to some future time s which equals $\mathrm{Q(t_{\mathrm{V}},s)}$
 2. Compute the probability of a credit event in the next small time increment ds which is given by (s).ds.